learn-js/learnjs-01-introduction/book.md

 I really appreciate the support you’ve given by purchasing this book.
 I welcome you to help guide the direction of this book and the Learn.js series of javascript books.
 If there are particular libraries, development tools, or programming patterns that you'd like to see covered, please email me at [hi@learnjs.io](mailto:hi@learnjs.io).

-The Learn.js series is highly inspired by the lean publishing model ([read more about it](https://leanpub.com/manifesto)) proposed by Peter Armstrong, founder of leanpub.com.
-It has proven successful as a way to receive feedback from you, the readers, so that together we can make the best book about javascript tools and libraries possible.
+The Learn.js series is highly inspired by the lean publishing model ([read more about it here](https://leanpub.com/manifesto)) proposed by Peter Armstrong, founder of leanpub.com.
+It has proven successful as a way to receive feedback from you, the readers, so that together, we can make the best book about javascript tools and libraries possible.

-You’ll get updates about upcoming books in the series, and I’d love to hear your thoughts on what would be most useful.
+You’ll get updates about upcoming books in the series, and I’d love to hear your thoughts on what would be most useful to you, as a reader.

 ## Who are you?
 Who am I?
 What is this?